polymny/elm-video/README.md

-# elm-video

 *Yet another video player in Elm*

-For the moment, this package only supports HLS videos.
-See [polymny/hls](https://github.com/polymny/hls) if you want to encode your videos in the HLS format.
+This video player is optimized for HLS encoded video (if you want to encode your videos in HLS format, [check out our HLS video encoder](https://github.com/polymny/hls)).
+However, is also works correctly for any video format that is supported by your browser.

 ## Usage without elm